tobealive/docs/docs/debugging.md

 Currently, there is no debugging support for binaries, created by the native backend (flag: `-b native`).

-## Javascript Backend
+## JavaScript Backend

-To debug the generated Javascript output you can activate source maps:
+To debug the generated JavaScript output you can activate source maps:
 `v -b js -sourcemap hello.v -o hello.js`

 For all supported options check the latest help: